Home Buying

 The First Home Owner Grant - or FHOG - is a lump sum payment that is managed at the State and Territory level.
 The amount varies depending where you live, so you need to check with your home loan provider on the exact terms and if you qualify.

 Example: In NSW the FHOG is $10,000 for first home buyers who build a new home valued at a total cost of $750,000 or buy a new home valued up to $600,000.
 In Victoria the FHOG is $10,000 for new homes under $750,000, and this doubles if you are buying a new regional property for less than $750,000.
-If you live in Queensland then you get a $15,000 FHOG for new properties valued under $750,000.
+If you live in Queensland then you get a $15,000 FHOG for new properties valued under $750,000, where contracts signed up until 30 June 2025 could be eligible for a $30,000 grant.

 First home buyer stamp duty: discounts and concessions